With temperatures falling well below zero, special considerations need to be made for pets.

 Grooming is always animportant part of your pet’s health.
 During the winter months do not shave your dog to the skin as his coat is needed to keep them warm.
 However, grooming does play an important part of your pet’s health, if you have questions about grooming and if it’s safe during the winter months, ask your veterinarian.
 When bathing, make sure his is completely dry before letting him outside or taking him for a walk.

 Puppies do not tolerate the cold as well as adult dogs, and may be difficult to housebreak during the winter.
 If your puppy appears to be sensitive to the weather, you may opt to paper-train him inside.
 If your dog is sensitive to the cold due to age, illness or breed type (especially dogs with short noses), take him outdoors only to relieve himself.

 Never leave your dog or cat alone in a car during cold weather.
 A car can act as a refrigerator in the winter, holding in the cold and causing the animal to freeze to death.

 Pets that spend more time outside during the winter need to have proper shelter and bedding.
 Sturdy dog houses with ample straw, blankets and always fresh, unfrozen water available at all times.
 Sheds, garages or barns work well for cats to get shelter from the elements.
 They also need warm bedding and water available at all times.
 In severe cold weather, bring your companion animals in the house — in the bathroom for example — or a heated shed or garage.

-Horses need to have a wind break along with food and drinkable water.
+Page 2 of 2 - Horses need to have a wind break along with food and drinkable water.